 DEQ proposes rules to increase Title V operating permit fees by the change in the consumer price index as authorized by federal and state law.
 The proposed fee increases are necessary for DEQ to provide essential services associated with Oregon's Title V permitting program.

-The proposed rules would increase the fees in two phases, and this proposal is the second of those two phases.
-This approach saves administrative costs by holding a single public notice and comment period for the two rulemakings.
+The proposed rules would increase the fees in two phases.
+This approach would save administrative costs by holding a single public notice and comment period for the two rulemakings.

 Phase one: